knuth-jiit/JSoC-Wiki/README.md

-# JSOC-Wiki
+# JSoC-Wiki
-List of Projects for JSOC
+List of Projects for JSoC